cygnus-chain/node/README.md

 ## Features

-* Builds and installs Cygnus core v1.11.33.1 with dapp/defi support.
+* Builds and installs Cygnus core v1.11.33.2 with dapp/defi support activation at block 100,000 .
 * Automatically initializes the chain using genesis.json.
 * Static peer configuration for consistent P2P connectivity.
 * Optional CPU or external mining setup.